Binary de Bruijn Sequences via Zech's Logarithms: Introduction

 \section{Introduction}

 A binary {\it de Bruijn sequence} of order $n \in \N$ has period $N=2^n$ in which each $n$-tuple occurs exactly once.
 Up to cyclic equivalence, there are $2^{2^{n-1}-n}$ of them~\cite{Bruijn46}.
-Mainly for cryptographic purposes, there has been a sustained interest in efficiently generating a good number of de Bruijn sequences of large order.
+A naive approach capable of generating \emph{all} of these sequences, \eg, by generating all Eulerian cycles in the de Bruijn graph, requires an exponential amount of space.

-Adding a $0$ to the longest string of $0$s in a {\it maximal length sequence} (also known as an $m$-sequence) of period $2^n-1$ produces a de Bruijn sequence of order $n$.
-There are $\Lambda_{n}:=\frac{1}{n}\phi(2^n-1)$ such $m$-sequences where $\phi(.)$ is the Euler totient function.
-There is a bijection between the set of all such sequences and the set of primitive polynomials of degree $n$ in $\F_{2}[x]$.
+Adding a $0$ to the longest string of $0$s in a {\it maximal length sequence}, also known as an $m$-sequence, of period $2^n-1$ produces a de Bruijn sequence of order $n$.
+There are $\Lambda_{n}:=\frac{1}{n}\phi(2^n-1)$ such $m$-sequences where $\phi(\cdot)$ is the Euler totient function.
+There is a bijection between the set of all $m$-sequences and the set of primitive polynomials of degree $n$ in $\F_{2}[x]$.
 As $n$ grows large, $\Lambda_n$ soon becomes miniscule in comparison to $2^{2^{n-1}-n}$.
-It is then natural to widen the choice of constructions.
+In terms of applications, there is quite a diversity in the community of users.
+This results in varied criteria as to what constitute a good construction approach.

+Mainly for cryptographic purposes, there has been a sustained interest in efficiently generating a good number of de Bruijn sequences of large orders.
+For stream cipher applications (see, \eg, the 16 eSTREAM finalists in~\cite{Robshaw2008}), it is desirable to have high unpredictability, \ie, sequences with high nonlinearity, while still being somewhat easy to implement.
+This requires multiple measures of complexity to be satisfied.
+Due to their linearity, modified $m$-sequences are unsuitable for cryptographic applications.

+Bioinformaticians want large libraries of sequences to use in experiments~\cite{Hume2014} and in genome assembly~\cite{CPT11}.
+Their design philosophy imposes some Hamming distance requirements, since a library must not have sequences which are too similar to one another or exhibiting some taboo patterns.
+Secrecy or pseudorandomness is often inconsequential.
+Designers of very large scale integrated circuits often utilize binary de Bruijn multiprocessor network~\cite{Samatham1989}.
+Important properties include the diameter and the degree of the network.
+The objective here is to have a small layout that still allows for many complete binary trees to be constructed systematically for extensibility, fault-tolerance, and self diagnosability.